skcript/hlf-kafka-network/README.md

 ## Introduction

 The Hyperledger Fabric has introduced Kafka as it’s primary consensus mechanism among the orderers.
 While in development, for testing purposes, a solo config orderer is used.
 However, in production, you need to have multiple orderer nodes set up to have fail proof systems.
 In the case of a hardware/software failure, this is what will rescue you from critical situations.
 Kafka helps implement this easily.
-To understand in detail how all of this works, refer to this [article](https://paper.dropbox.com/doc/The-ABCs-of-Kafka-in-Hyperledger-Fabric-7oIFgK5R1Ll4CJznepeMU).
+To understand in detail how all of this works, refer to this article [TODO].

 ## Assumptions